lt-columbo/pisces_tools/refresh_dashboard/README.md

 This script requires sudo privileges because it 1) uses the monitor_scripts to run privileged commands and 2) those commands write to the dashboard cached files.

 **Install or Run From Cloud?**
-It maybe safer and certainly easier if you want to run often.
+It may be safer and certainly easier if you want to run often.
 Safer because you download one time and can read the script, and changes only happen if you update it.

-Running from cloud will always run latest version, and you can read the [just-run.sh script](https://github.com/lt-columbo/pisces_tools/blob/main/refresh_dashboard/just-run.sh) which in turn just runs the [refresh-dash.sh script](https://github.com/lt-columbo/pisces_tools/blob/main/refresh_dashboard/refresh-dash.sh) before running, but can be easy to not check.
+Running from cloud will always run latest version, and you can read the [just-run.sh script](https://github.com/lt-columbo/pisces_tools/blob/main/refresh_dashboard/just-run.sh) which in turn just runs the [refresh-dash.sh script](https://github.com/lt-columbo/pisces_tools/blob/main/refresh_dashboard/refresh-dash.sh) before running.
 All of the commands in this script are in the dashboard's monitor_scripts directory: /etc/monitor-scripts/

 There is nothing in this script as written that is harmful.